scampi/gosparqled/README.md

 ## Keyword

-Recommend possible terms (e.g., classes or predicates) which URI contains a keyword.
-Below, it presents classes which contain the word `movie`, case-insensitive:
+Recommend possible terms (e.g., classes or predicates) which URI contains a keyword, case-insensitive.
+Below, it presents classes which contain the word `movie`:

 ```sparql
 SELECT * {